supra-astra/sdl2-init/README.md

                     quit = true;
                 }
             }
-            // Set render color to blue
+            // Set render color to white
             SDL_SetRenderDrawColor(renderer, 255, 255, 255, 255);

             // Clear the window with the render color